NotDevX/LInjectorSave/README.md

-.\LInjector.exe --bamboopipe  (Plays bamboo pipe falling sound) .\LInjector.exe --debug       (Shows console (this can be hiden with the button)) .\LInjector.exe --sizable     (Makes LInjector application form sizable and dockable (ugly asf))
+.\LInjector.exe --bamboopipe  (Plays bamboo pipe falling sound) .\LInjector.exe --debug       (Shows console (this can be hiden with the button)) .\LInjector.exe --sizable     (Makes LInjector application form sizable and dockable (ugly asf)) .\LInjector.exe --no-splash	  (Don't shows splash screen on startup (this may cause some errors.))
 ```

 About LInjector